A Review of Safe Reinforcement Learning: Methods, Theory and Applications

-Krasowski \textit{et al.} \citep{krasowski2020safe} develop a safe RL framework for autonomous driving motion planning, in which they focus more on the high-level decision making problems for lane changes of vehicles on highways.
-Based on the work \citep{krasowski2020safe}, Wang \citep{wang2022ensuring} presents a low-level decision making method via a safety layer of Control Barrier Functions (CBF)~\citep{ames2019control,nagumo1942lage}, and a legal safety control method by following traffic rules to ensure motion planning safety for autonomous driving in highway scenarios.
-Different from Wang's method \citep{wang2022ensuring} using CBF, Cao \textit{et al.}~\citep{cao2022trustworthy} improve the safety of autonomous driving in low-level decision making settings by integrating a rule-based policy, e.g. a Gipps car-following model~\citep{gipps1981behavioural}, into RL framework, and a monte carlo tree searching method~\citep{browne2012survey} is used to generate their RL framework policies.
-Although safe RL for low-level decision making has been very successful, it is still unable to guarantee autonomous driving safety in complex environments, especially for multiple dynamic and uncertain obstacles.
+Krasowski \textit{et al.} \citep{krasowski2020safe} develop a safe RL framework for autonomous driving motion planning, in which they focus more on the high-level decision-making problems for lane changes of vehicles on highways.
+Based on the work \citep{krasowski2020safe}, Wang \citep{wang2022ensuring} presents a low-level decision-making method via a safety layer of CBFs~\citep{ames2019control,nagumo1942lage}, and a legal safe control method by following traffic rules to ensure motion planning safety for autonomous driving in highway scenarios.
+Different from Wang's method \citep{wang2022ensuring} using CBFs, Cao \textit{et al.}~\citep{cao2022trustworthy} improve the safety of autonomous driving in low-level decision-making settings by integrating a rule-based policy, e.g., a Gipps car-following model~\citep{gipps1981behavioural}, into RL framework, and a Monte Carlo tree searching method~\citep{browne2012survey} is used to generate their RL framework policies.
+Although safe RL for low-level decision-making has been very successful, it is still unable to guarantee autonomous driving safety in complex environments, especially for multiple dynamic and uncertain obstacles.

 Mirchevsk \textit{et al.}~\citep{mirchevska2017reinforcement} leverage a Q learning method~\citep{watkins1992q} and a tree-based ensemble method~\citep{geurts2006extremely} used as a function approximator, to achieve high-level control for lane changes in highway scenarios.
 Their method has shown impressive performance by reducing collision probability.
-Nevertheless, this method may only be suitable for two-lane changing environments, since one lane change option are only taken into account in the environments at any time.
+Nevertheless, this method may only be suitable for two-lane changing environments, since one-lane change options are only considered in the environments at any time.
 Furthermore, Mirchevsk \textit{et al.} \citep{mirchevska2018high} use formal methods~\citep{pek2017verifying} to guarantee safety when they use RL for the safe and high-level planning of autonomous driving in autonomous lane changes.
-Their method can be used for more complex environments compared to the work~\citep{mirchevska2017reinforcement}, especially, since their method displays good performance in highway scenarios with an arbitrary number of lanes.
+Therefore, their method can be used for more complex environments compared to the work~\citep{mirchevska2017reinforcement}, and their method displays good performance in highway scenarios with an arbitrary number of lanes.
 They also integrate safety verification into RL methods to guarantee agent action safety.